ibm-cloud-docs/SecureGateway/securegateway_updates.md

 Please ensure your Secure Gateway Client does not fall more than 3 versions behind, or you might get unexpected behaviour.

 If you are using DataPower as the Secure Gateway Client, please ensure it is a currently supported DataPower version as well.

+## v1.8.6fp1
+{: #v186fp1}

+Published date: 2020-11-18

+### Fixes
+{: #v186fp1-fixes}

+- Resolves unexpected error when there is network latency between SG client and SG server
+- Resolves error when using RPM installer with upgrade operation
+- Enhance the handling when both side close the connection in the same time

 ## v1.8.6
 {: #v186}